-- (1) In carrying out, or authorising the carrying out of, forestry operations SFNSW must give effect to the principles of ecologically sustainable forest management as set out in Chapter 3 of the document entitled, "ESFM Group Technical Framework" (Ecologically Sustainable Forest Management Group, New South Wales and Commonwealth Governments, July 1999). - (2) SFNSW must monitor the indicators set out in the document entitled, "Criteria, Indicators, Targets and Monitoring Processes of Ecologically Sustainable Forest Management for the Upper North East and Lower North East RFA Regions" (ESFM PA 3 Working Group, New South Wales and Commonwealth Governments, July 1999) for the Upper North East Region. - (3) Prior to carrying out, or authorising the carrying out of, forestry operations, SFNSW must have regard to any data or information acquired by monitoring the indicators referred to in subclause (2).
+- (1) In carrying out, or authorising the carrying out of, forestry operations in the Southern Region SFNSW must give effect to the principles of ecologically sustainable forest management as set out in Chapter 3 of the document entitled, "ESFM Group Technical Framework" (Ecologically Sustainable Forest Management Group, New South Wales and Commonwealth Governments, July 1999). - (2) SFNSW must monitor the indicators set out in the document entitled, "Criteria, Indicators, Targets and Monitoring Processes of Ecologically Sustainable Forest Management for Southern RFA Region" (ESFM PA 3 Working Group, New South Wales and Commonwealth Governments, April 2000) for the Southern Region. - (3) Prior to carrying out, or authorising the carrying out of, forestry operations in the Southern Region, SFNSW must have regard to any data or information acquired by monitoring the indicators referred to in subclause (2).

 Note: The documents referred to in this clause describe projects undertaken as part of the comprehensive regional assessments of forests in New South Wales, which were jointly funded by the New South Wales and Commonwealth Governments.
-Copies of these documents are available on a website of the Commonwealth agency, Environment Australia (www.rfa.gov.au).